belindamo/derp/section_notes/03-experiment-ideas.md

-the experiments should showcase the idea.
+the experiments should showcase the idea. be able to run